 If you have implemented a particular feature or have addressed a particular challenge with a certain Galaxy deployment, you can describe and/or link it on the Galaxy Blog.
 Log board entries describe specific implementation and solutions for specific situations.
 Got some experience that would be useful for others to know?
 Please share it.

-This wiki contains a large amount of documentation about using and administering Galaxy.
-You can help keep this wiki current and relevant by maintaining it and by addressing gaps in the current documentation.
-See WWiki Best Practices for more on updating this wiki.
+This site contains a large amount of documentation about using and administering Galaxy.
+You can help keep this site current and relevant by maintaining it and by addressing gaps in the current documentation.
+See the CONTRIBUTING.md file for more on updating this site.